Last Updated on February 11, 2022 by Grow with Bovees

 If you do decide to feed your philodendron, the perfect time would be during warmer months, for example, in the month of summer when your plant is actively growing.

-Always water your climbers before adding fertilizer.
+Always water your climbers before adding fertilizer or plant food.
 This will help dilute the food.
 A fertilizer that is too concentrated may cause the roots or stems to burn, which is quite damaging to your plant.

 Be sure to check the salt content of the fertilizer you buy.
 Too much salt build up in your plant’s soil can cause harm to your philodendron.